 How many ketamine treatments are necessary?

-While studies show that 70% of patients experience improvement of their symptoms from just one treatment, Brian Mears, CRNA, typically recommends six treatments over two weeks to start.
+Depending on your diagnosis, we typically recommends six treatments over two weeks to start.
 After that, subsequent treatments may be required on an as-needed basis.

 To learn more, call or book an appointment online at Alleviant Health Centers.